eweisbrod/example-project/README.md

 <h2>🛠️ Getting Started / Installation Guide </h2>

 In order to "clone" (copy) this repository to your machine and follow along with the R workshop, you will need to install Git, R, RStudio, and several R packages to your machine.
+I will provide the installation steps for a Windows machine, but the steps are very similar for MacOS or Linux.

 <p>1.
-Runs the app in the development mode.</p>
+Install Git.</p>

+Follow the steps at this link: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ```
 yarn start